 Note - Crashing the other plates exactly at their respective time points is more critical than processing the Time 0 plate exactly after 10 minutes has elapsed.

-Remaining Plates: Starting with Time 240 plate, remove from incubator and add 50 µl of the appropriate solution - media, inactive cell suspension, and active cell suspension - to wells as assigned in plate layout.
+Remaining Plates: Starting with Time 240 plate, remove from incubator and add 50 µl of the appropriate solution (media, inactive cell suspension, or active cell suspension) to wells as assigned in plate layout.
 Cover plate with lid, swirl to mix, and place in humidified incubator (37°C, 5% CO2) on a shaker, with slight shaking (150-200 rpm).

 Set the timer for 240 minutes and start timing.